bartobri/bitcoin-toolkit/README.md

 #### Basic Usage

+SYNOPSIS:

-SYNOPSIS: `btk <command> [<args>]`
+`btk <command> [<args>]`

 Bitcoin Toolkit installs an command line tool named `btk` that handles commands and arguments much like git.
-The first argument for btk is always a command, and all following arguments are options for the specified command.
+The first argument is a command and is required.
+All following arguments are options that relate to the specified command.
 For example, this will create a new compressed private key in Wallet Import format:

 ```
 $ btk privkey -n -C -W
 L2L4ygLBjjYdTDnUkqLR2rwucnTbwARXyeMGJ5Svc7hScvKzmLcP
 ```

+See `btk help` for a full list of commands.
+See `btk help <command>` for a full list of options for that command.

 #### Redirecting Input